 BACP accreditation (2016)

-I have also done additional training in creative counselling, attachment theory, domestic and sexual abuse and child protection.
+I have also done additional training in creative counselling, attachment theory, domestic and sexual abuse, child protection, trauma therapy and outdoor therapy.